2025 UNOH 250

-The 2025 UNOH 250 presented by Ohio Logistics was the 20th stock car race of the 2025 NASCAR Craftsman Truck Series, the second race of the Round of 8, and the 28th iteration of the event.
+The 2025 UNOH 250 presented by Ohio Logistics was the 20th stock car race of the 2025 NASCAR Craftsman Truck Series, the second race of the Round of 10, and the 28th iteration of the event.
 The race was held on Thursday, September 11, 2025, at Bristol Motor Speedway in Bristol, Tennessee, a 0.533 mi permanent oval shaped racetrack.
 The race took the scheduled 250 laps to complete.

 Layne Riggs, driving for Front Row Motorsports, would overcome from a first-lap spin, and dominated the final stage of the race, leading the final 110 laps to earn his fifth career NASCAR Craftsman Truck Series win, and his third of the season.
 He would also advance into the next round of the playoffs.
 To fill out the podium, Ben Rhodes, driving for ThorSport Racing, and Corey Heim, driving for Tricon Garage, would finish 2nd and 3rd, respectively.

 Report

 Background

 The Track (left) the Battle at Bristol (center) and the MLB Speedway Classic (right), are all events previously held at Bristol Motor Speedway.

 The Bristol Motor Speedway, formerly known as Bristol International Raceway and Bristol Raceway, is a NASCAR short track venue located in Bristol, Tennessee.
 Constructed in 1960, it held its first NASCAR race on July 30, 1961.
 Despite its short length, Bristol is among the most popular tracks on the NASCAR schedule because of its distinct features, which include extraordinarily steep banking, an all concrete surface, two pit roads, and stadium-like seating.
 It has also been named one of the loudest NASCAR tracks.

-Besides holding racing events, the track has hosted the Battle at Bristol, a college football game between the Tennessee Volunteers and Virginia Tech Hokies on September 10, 2016 and the MLB Speedway Classic, a MLB baseball game between the Atlanta Braves and the Cincinnati Reds from August 2-3, 2025.
+Besides holding racing events, the track has hosted the Battle at Bristol, a college football game between the Tennessee Volunteers and Virginia Tech Hokies on September 10, 2016 and the MLB Speedway Classic, an MLB baseball game between the Atlanta Braves and the Cincinnati Reds from August 2-3, 2025.